moriarty83/cro25word/readme.md

 The inspiration for Cro25word is the strong community/competitive aspect of hte puzzle game Wordle.
 Cro25word is a game that lets people showcase their wit and creativity in a structured crossword-like setting.

 ## What it does
 Cro25word is a reverse crossword game.
+Players are presented with a 5x5 grid.

 ## How we built it